cromestant/Buraco/README.md

 player on the right of the starting player takes a card from the top of the deck

-started up this game to create a game server and then possibly clients (we or smartphone)
+started up this game to create a game server and then possibly clients (web or smartphone)

 cards are dealt using mod 13.
 twos are jokers,